nojaja/wbs-manager-mcp/README.md

 Since `.vscode/mcp.json` is auto-generated, the tool is automatically detected by MCP clients such as Copilot.
 Responses are returned in `result.content[0].text` as JSON or text with ✅/❌ indicators.

-## Here is the English translation (leaving backquoted content untranslated as requested):

 **Example 1: Identifying Tasks**